Introduction:

 This is a nice trail climbing up moderately the ridge in the wood with few viewpoints on the lake below.

+Once reaching Picchetti Ranch section there are few short trails options including the Orchard trail loop.
 Going back to your car below on the same way we went up (overall this is 3 miles hike).

 another options that is recommended to families small kids is to park at the Picchetti Ranch near the winery (take the Montebello Rd.) and hike at the nearby easy trails.

-My Thoughts: I visit here many times, it is not far from my house, the park has many different things to offer (trails in the woods, mountains, lake, streems,...).
-I really like the trail that is going along the lake, did it many time combining it with Fremont older hike, creating 8 miles loop.
+I visit here many times, it is not far from my house, the park has many different things to offer (trails in the woods, mountains, lake, streams,...).

 Map: